 In assessing the above criteria, it is considered that the applicant has thoroughly demonstrated that the proposals would satisfactorily meet the English Heritage and CABE guidance and that the proposals would provide a tall building of a quality acceptable to this site.
-In view of the above the proposals would also be consistent with sections 1, 2, 4, 6, 7, 8, 10 and 12 of the NPPF, policies SP1, DM1, EN1, EN2, EN3, EN14, CC6 and CC9 of the Core Strategy and saved UDP policies DC18, DC19, DC20 and DC26.
+In view of the above the proposals would also be consistent with sections 1, 2, 4, 6, 7, 8, 10 and 12 of the NPPF, policies SP1, DM1, EN1, EN2, EN3, EN14, CC6 and CC9 of the Core Strategy, saved UDP policies DC18, DC19, DC20 and DC26, and the Green and Blue Infrastructure Strategy.